Alexandria Ocasio-Cortez Slams ‘Splinter Group’ Of Democrats Who Supported Amendment To Gun Control Bill

-Alexandria Ocasio-Cortez slammed the “splinter group” of Democrats who supported a last-minute amendment to the historic gun control bill that passed the House last week, reports The Huffington Post.
+Alexandria Ocasio-Cortez slammed the “splinter group” of Democrats who supported a last-minute amendment to the historic gun control bill that passed the House last week, reports the Huffington Post.

 The bill passed the House 240-190 and becomes the most important piece of gun control legislation over the last two decades.
 As reported, the bill would require background checks on all gun sales in the United States.
 But the approval of the bill was not without hiccups, with Republicans introducing a last-minute amendment to the bill.

-Doug Collins, a GOP House member from Georgia, introduced an amendment that would require the FBI to inform the Immigration and Customs Enforcement (ICE) when undocumented immigrants attempt to purchase a gun.
-Twenty-six Democrats supported this provision, among whom 22 lawmakers were those who won seats which were previously occupied by Republicans, as noted by Think Progress.
+Doug Collins, a GOP House member from Georgia, introduced an amendment that would require the FBI to inform Immigration and Customs Enforcement (ICE) when undocumented immigrants attempt to purchase a gun.
+Twenty-six Democrats supported this provision, among whom were 22 lawmakers who won seats that were previously occupied by Republicans, as noted by Think Progress.

 Observers noted that this support coming largely from new Democrats was evidence of the lawmakers not wanting to make their constituents unhappy.
 But Ocasio-Cortez, who supported the final bill, nonetheless blew steam on Twitter, where she wrote that she was upset with Democrats supporting what she called a “gotcha amendment.”